BrunoSFreschi/PraticeJS/README.md

 Pratice JS

-I created this repository to practice JS with NodeJS.
+This repository to practice JS with NodeJS.